Deepractice/COSE/README_EN.md

 ## 📖 From Epiphany to Action: Deepractice's Startup Story

-### **🔍 Technical Epiphany Moment**
+### **🔍 Aha Moment**
-One afternoon in early 2025, Sean was testing the latest AI model.
-When he saw AI not only accurately identify text and arrows in images but also respond with emotion, an idea struck him like lightning:
+One afternoon in early 2025, Sean was experiencing the latest AI model.
+When he saw AI not only accurately identify text and arrows in images but also respond with emotion, a business insight struck him like lightning:

 **"AI is no longer a tool, but a partner.
 This means the entire industry needs to rethink human-AI collaboration."**

-But Sean and his co-founders didn't stop at technical excitement.
+But Sean and his co-founders didn't stop at functional excitement.
 As serial entrepreneurs, they immediately realized: **In an era of highly humanized AI, whoever can define the standards for human-AI collaboration will dominate the trillion-dollar market rules.**

 ### **🚀 From Concept to Practice: 4 Months of Validation**